top of page

 Miles Morales PS5

-The pacing is much stronger with less civilian missions and braindead mini games.
-Spider-Verse left some big Jordans to fill and this Miles just feels like a knockoff right down to his adidas.
+The pacing is much stronger with much less civilian missions and braindead mini games getting in the way.
+Spider-Verse left some big Jordans to fill and this Miles Morales just feels like a knockoff right down to his adidas.
 It has snappy gameplay and UI, but weak bosses drag it down.

 Release: Nov 12, 2020